-Day 4: Visit Verona’s Castel and Roman Theatre
+Day 4: Visit Verona’s Castle and Roman Theatre

 (day) I often think it’s best to start out looking at a city from above to get your grounding, so I would start the first day off by heading to the Castel San Pietro is one of the most iconic landmarks in Italy with the best view of Verona.
 From here you have a panoramic view of the entire city, and it’s easier to navigate the rest of the town from here.
 From here, you can easily walk down to the Roman Theatre, which also has a gorgeous view over the entire city.
 The entrance does cost about 4 euros.

 You can easily walk down the Ponte Pietra bridge and head south towards Casa Di Giuletta.
 This is a fictional house based on Romeo and Juliette.
 Unless you’re super into the books, it’s best to quick pop in to see the love letters on the wall.
 It is very touristy.

 (evening) In the evening, I would recommend heading to the Piazza Erbe area of town for dinner and drinks.
 Also, depending on if there is a show, you could also check the schedule for the Verona Arena or Roman Theatre.

-Day 5: Take a day trip to Lake Garda and Verona Vineyards
+Day 5: Take a day trip to Lake Garda and surrounding Verona Vineyards